 All classes also engage in local curricular trips throughout the year that correspond to the current topic of study.

-Starting in nursery and kindergarten, children engage with the natural world every day.
-Field trips for the younger children correspond with the seasons and focus on experiencing nature, such as picking apples, visiting a local goat farm, playing at the neighborhood park and enjoying a picnic at the beach.
+Starting in nursery and kindergarten, children engage with the natural world every day on campus.
+Field trips for the kindergarten children correspond with the seasons and focus on experiencing nature, such as picking apples, visiting a local goat farm, playing at the neighborhood park and enjoying a picnic at the beach.

-In the early grades, trips include a second grade overnight visit to Hidden Villa, a working farm and nature education center, a third grade 3-4 day working stint at a biodynamic farm in Covelo, a fourth grade living history adventure for the California history block, a fifth grade botany hike and overnight stay at Hidden Villa and a week-long outdoor education experience in Northern California.
+In the early grades, trips can include a second grade visit to a working farm and nature education center, a third grade 3-4 day working stint at a farm, a fourth grade living history adventure for the California history block, a fifth grade botany hike and an outdoor education experience in Northern California.

 Organized yearly trips for the sixth through eighth grades promote teamwork and deeper self-knowledge through progressively more challenging adventures in nature.
-Middle school trips continue outdoor education and expand students’ skills and sense of community with a ropes course in the Sierra Nevada Mountains and to Mt.
-Shasta.
-The eighth grade trip is a capstone, where students and teachers celebrate their journey together through the grades.
-Recent eighth grade trips include a rafting trip in Colorado and a canoeing trip off the coast of Maine.
+Middle school trips continue outdoor education and expand students’ skills and sense of community.
+The eighth grade trip celebrates their journey together through grades 1 – 8.
+Recent eighth grade trips have included week-long camping, canoeing and rafting adventures.

-The year kicks off with an all-school multi-day retreat that includes nature immersion, a reading symposium and junior-senior leadership training.
-Class specific trips include a ninth grade Geology trip to the Pinnacles and a History trip to New England; a tenth grade cultural immersion and social justice trip to New Mexico that includes community service-learning; an eleventh grade wilderness trip, which includes a solo overnight experience as part of a study of Parzival; and the end-of-the-journey senior trip.
+The year kicks off with an all-school multi-day retreat that includes nature immersion, community-building activities and junior-senior leadership training.
+Class specific trips include a ninth grade Geology trip to Death Valley; a tenth grade cultural immersion and social justice trip that includes community service-learning; an eleventh grade wilderness trip, which includes a solo overnight experience as part of a study of Parzival as well as a visit to the Oregon Shakespeare Festival; and the capstone senior trip.